theofficialprofounder/Profinder/README.md

 Feel free to [open an issue](https://github.com/theofficialprofounder/Profinder/issues) on GitHub if you find any bug.

 <a id="feature-request"></a>
 ## ⭐ Feature Request

-- We are looking to work to make this project better.
+- We are looking for people to join us and contribute so we can make this project better.
 - Feel free to [Open an issue](https://github.com/theofficialprofounder/Profinder/issues) on GitHub to request any additional features that you think would be nice.
 - Connect with us on mail!
 [Sreelaya](mailto:sreelayavuyyuru@gmail.com) and [Aman](mailto:aman.amanjolly@gmail.com).
-We'd love ❤️️ to hear any new ideas that would make our initiative better.
+We'd love ❤️️ to hear any new ideas that would give our initiative a bigger reach.